 7 Water Bill Savings Tips

-Check out levalized billing options: This is one of the easiest ways to save on almost any utility that fluctuates month to month.
-Most companies will allow you to enter into a levalized billing option if you have been consistent for a year or longer.
+Check out levelized billing options: This is one of the easiest ways to save on almost any utility that fluctuates month to month.
+Most companies will allow you to enter into a levelized billing option if you have been consistent for a year or longer.
 It can lower your bill a bit month to month and make it even year-round rather than up and down according to seasons.

 Use rain barrels for watering your lawn and garden: If you have a vegetable garden, flower garden, or use sprinklers to water your lawn a few water barrels can save you a ton of money during those warm weather seasons.
 With tons of decorative rain barrel options available, you can easily add them to your garden or landscape and have them become just an added decor item that is also functional.

-Add a timer to the shower: Shorter showers and fewer baths can make a huge difference.
+Add a timer to the shower: shorter showers and fewer baths can make a huge difference.
 Adding a timer outside your shower to keep you aware of how long you are spending in the shower can help not only you but everyone in the family.
 This is a really good option for those with teenagers who have no sense of time when in the shower.

 Add water saver faucets to your sinks: There are some amazing water saver options for sinks, bathtubs, and shower heads.
 They still allow water pressure but help you to save water by not having as strong pressure.
 A simple addition to your faucets takes seconds to screw into place and can really lower the amount of water you use for common things like washing your hands.